torrejonv/teranode/docs/sop/StandardOperatingProcedures-docker-compose-milestone-3-alpha-testing.md

-The following settings can be configured in the Docker Compose  `settings_local.conf`, or in the custom operator ConfigMap.
+The following settings can be configured in the Docker Compose  `settings_local.conf`.